 Welcome to the home of Sebastian and Lucie Snook — Snooks’ Cove.
 Lucie and her brother Sebastian invite you to explore their home among the mangrove roots to learn about the things that make the Indian River Lagoon a very special place.
-Click on an icon above to learn more about these two snooks, their lagoon and its habitat.
+Click on a tab below to learn more about these two snooks, their lagoon and its habitat.

 A letter from Sebastian Snook